judahdski/judahdski/README.md

 Hello, I'm Judah Dasuki, a dedicated Full-stack Web Developer driven by a passion for crafting intuitive and efficient software solutions tailored to meet the unique needs of clients.
 Continuously striving for growth, I am currently delving into Architecture, System Design, and AI (Artificial Intelligence) to elevate my development expertise further.

 ## About me
-- 🏠 Based in Bekasi, Indonesia
+- 🏠 Based in South Tangerang, Indonesia
 - 👨‍🎓 Associate of Software Application Engineering from Telkom University
 - 💼 Junior Full Stack Web Developer at Inovasi Mitra Sejati
-- 📚 Currently learning Typescript and SQL Server
+- 📚 Currently learning C# Ecosystem (Blazor, dotnet framework)
 - 💻 Interested in AI and Web 3 topics
 - 🌐 <a href="https://judahdasuki.netlify.app/">My Personal Website</a>